ohscar/rmalloc/doc/paper/introduction.rst

 compacting the heap.

 In Chapter :ref:`chapter-allocator-types` I present an overview of the allocator I compare my work with.
-Method and Design are in chapters :ref:`chapter-method` and :ref:`chapter-design`.
+Method and Design are in Chapters :ref:`chapter-method` and :ref:`chapter-design`.

 I have developed a method of simulating runtime behaviour of application using heuristics and show that it is possible to test performance of locking/unlocking allocators without access to source code.
 This is done in Chapter